11 Holiday Gift Ideas for Employees

-9. Best Tech – Whether it’s the latest iPad or an Amazon Echo Plus or whatever exciting new shiny object your employees are drooling over, you can make a big impression by giving your people the best tech available.

 10. Work Items – Some gifts will make employees happy and help them do their job better.
 For example, you can give your coffee drinkers a mug warmer or a thermos bottle.
 Or maybe you can offer noise-canceling headphones to employees who work in louder parts of the office.
 Kill two birds with one stone and a partridge in a pear—wait, what’s going on now?

 11. Personalized Toys – Not to beat a dead horse, but the more personal the item, the better.
-So, one idea is to simply give managers a set budget and delegate them to find something that their individual employees will love.
+So, one idea is to simply give managers a set budget and delegate a workflow to them to find something that their individual employees will love.
 It might be one of the items we’ve already listed or it may be something so obscure that literally nobody else in the company would want it, but that one employee will never forget that you gave it to them.

 Like we said at the start, it’s the thought that counts.
 Thoughtful holiday gifts show employees that you care about them.
 When employees know you care during the holidays, they’re a lot more likely to reciprocate in the form of satisfaction and engagement throughout the following year.
 And that’s a New Year’s resolution we can all live with.

-(Amended wording) ## 11 Holiday Gift Ideas for Employees